 Our growth strategy derives from these core strengths.
 We continue to increase the business value of our design tools in a number of ways.
 We improve the performance and functionality of our existing products with each new release.
-Our most recent release occurred in March 2008.
+Our most recent release began in March 2008.
 Beyond our 2D horizontal design products, we develop products addressing industry-specific needs including 2D vertical and 3D model-based products.
 We continually strive to improve our product functionality and specialization by industry while increasing product interoperability and usability.
-As a result, we drive technology democratization and increase customer loyalty.
+As a result, we strive for technology democratization and increased customer loyalty.

-In addition, we believe that migration of our customers from our 2D horizontal products to our 2D vertical products and 3D model-based design products, presents a significant growth opportunity.
-During the three months ended July 31, 2008, revenue from 3D model-based design products increased 36% as compared to the same period of the prior fiscal year.
-We shipped approximately 36,000 commercial seats (which includes new seats and crossgrade seats) of 3D model-based design products, including approximately 10,000 seats of Autodesk Inventor and Autodesk Moldflow, and approximately 26,000 seats of our Architecture, Engineering and Construction products (Revit, AutoCAD Civil 3D, Autodesk NavisWorks and Autodesk Robobat).
+In addition, we believe that migration of our customers from our 2D horizontal products to our 2D vertical products and 3D model-based design products presents a significant growth opportunity.
+During the three months ended October 31, 2008, revenue from 3D model-based design products increased 26% as compared to the same period of the prior fiscal year.
+We shipped approximately 41,000 commercial seats (which includes new seats and crossgrade seats) of 3D model-based design products, including approximately 9,000 seats of Autodesk Inventor and Autodesk Moldflow, and approximately 32,000 seats of our Architecture, Engineering and Construction products (Revit, AutoCAD Civil 3D, Autodesk NavisWorks and Autodesk Robot Structural Analysis (Robobat)).
 We expect that the adoption of 2D vertical products and 3D model-based design products will increase the productivity of our customers in all industries and result in richer design data.
 This migration also poses various risks to us.
-In particular, if we do not successfully convert our 2D horizontal customer base to our 2D vertical products and 3D model-based design products as expected, sales of our 2D horizontal products may decrease without a corresponding increase in revenue from our 2D vertical products and 3D model-based design products, we would not realize the growth we expect and our business would be adversely affected.
+In particular, if we do not successfully convert our 2D horizontal customer base to our 2D vertical products and 3D model-based design products as expected, sales of our 2D horizontal products may decrease without a corresponding increase in revenue from our 2D vertical products and 3D model-based design products.
+Consequently, we would not realize the growth we expect and our business would be adversely affected.

 Expanding our geographic coverage is a key element of our growth strategy.
-We believe that rapidly growing emerging economies present significant growth opportunities for us.
-Revenue in emerging economies increased 40% during the three and six months ended July 31, 2008, respectively, as compared to the same period of the prior fiscal year.
-Revenue from emerging economies represented 18% of net revenue during the three and six months ended July 31, 2008, respectively, as compared to 15% during the respective periods from the prior fiscal year.
+We believe that emerging economies present growth opportunities for us.
+Revenue in emerging economies increased 25% and 34% during the three and nine months ended October 31, 2008, respectively, as compared to the same period of the prior fiscal year.
+Revenue from emerging economies represented 19% and 18% of net revenue during the three and nine months ended October 31, 2008, respectively, as compared to 17% and 16% during the respective periods from the prior fiscal year.
 While the opportunity in emerging markets remains large, conducting business in these emerging economies presents significant challenges, including intellectual property protection and software piracy, which remain substantial problems.

 We strive to improve our product functionality and expand our product offerings through internal development as well as through the acquisition of products, technology and businesses.
 Acquisitions often increase the speed at which we can deliver product functionality to our customers; however, they entail integration challenges and may, in certain instances, negatively impact our operating margins.
 We continually review these trade-offs in making our decisions of whether to make acquisitions.
-The size and frequency of transactions to acquire products, technology and businesses increased during the second half of fiscal 2008 and the first half of fiscal 2009 as compared to earlier periods.
-We currently anticipate that we will continue to acquire products, technology and businesses.
+The size and frequency of transactions to acquire products, technology and businesses increased during the second half of fiscal 2008 and the first three quarters of fiscal 2009 as compared to earlier periods.
+We currently anticipate that we will continue to acquire products, technology and businesses but cannot predict whether we will continue to do so at the same frequency as in the past.